State Custody related deaths

 Greater Manchester mental Health NHS Tr… HM Prison and Probation Service

-Concerns summary There was an over-reliance on prisoners' self-declarations regarding self-harm risk, and insufficient consideration of all risk factors or the "big picture" during ACCT reviews and discharge.
+Concerns summary (AI summary) There was an over-reliance on prisoners' self-declarations regarding self-harm risk, and insufficient consideration of all risk factors or the "big picture" during ACCT reviews and discharge.
 Risk assessment rationales were also not consistently documented.

 Shaun Dewey